ngdeconf/ng-de.org/sponsorships/index.md

 ---
 layout: section
-title: Sponsorships - NG-DE 2019 - Angular Conference - Summer 2019 in Berlin
+title: Sponsorships - NG-DE 2019 - Angular Conference - 2019 in Berlin
 ---

 # Become a sponsor for NG-DE 2019